rasulkireev/gpw/content/tutorials/django-poetry.md

  - Python
  - Django
 category: Django
+type: Tutorial
 description: Poetry is relatively new packaging and dependency manager.
 It makes it very easy to upload libraries to PyPI, manage dependencies visually, and has a couple of handy features.
 Today, I'm not going to do a deep dive into how Poetry works and all its features.
 Today I just want to focus on how to configure it for a Django project.
 ---

 Poetry is relatively new packaging and dependency manager.
 It makes it very easy to upload libraries to [PyPI](https://pypi.org/), manage dependencies visually, and has a couple of handy features.
 Today, I'm not going to do a deep dive into how [Poetry](https://python-poetry.org/) works and all its features.
 Today I just want to focus on configuring a [Django](https://www.djangoproject.com/) project.

 ## 1. Install Poetry